jiahaoqi1/ISQA-3420-Assignment-1/Use_Cases.md

-# Title: Determine Licenses and vulnerablility information
+# Determine Licenses and Vulnerablility information
 Primary Actor: Corporate Manager
 Goal in Context: The corporate manager is able to tell licenses and vulnerability of software.
 Stakeholders: Corporate Manager: get relavent and easy to understand information, Developer: To see if the software has the proper licenses and are not vulnerable.